bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

 We come over here.
 Font size.
-We\'re using the JavaScript version of font size rather than the CSS version, which is font dash size.
-We can\'t have the dash in there because JavaScript will think that looks like a minus sign, and so it\'s trying to subtract size from font and it\'s not going to work.
+We&apos;re using the JavaScript version of font size rather than the CSS version, which is font dash size.
+We can&apos;t have the dash in there because JavaScript will think that looks like a minus sign, and so it&apos;s trying to subtract size from font and it&apos;s not going to work.
 Instead what we want is **fontSize**, colon and then I can set it to say 24 px or something like that and that should change the font size.

 Grow the box grow the text.
-That\'s working just fine and you can try a different size text if you wanted to do 36 pixels or 40 or whatever you want to do that\'ll be a little bit more dramatic.
-Grow the box, grow the text and that\'s working great.
+That&apos;s working just fine and you can try a different size text if you wanted to do 36 pixels or 40 or whatever you want to do that&apos;ll be a little bit more dramatic.
+Grow the box, grow the text and that&apos;s working great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 192.
 (114) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">